skyway/skyway.github.io/en/android-tutorial.md

 - app/src/main/java/com.ntt.ecl.webrtc.tutorial_sdk_android/MainActivity
   - Contains the main code for this app.
 You will be working with this file exclusively for this tutorial.
 - app/src/main/java/com.ntt.ecl.webrtc.tutorial_sdk_android/PeerListDialogFragment
-  - Generates the ListDialog to display a list of PeerID..
+  - Generates the ListDialog to display a list of PeerIDs.
-  - he completed version is included in the repository and will not be referenced in this tutorial.
+  - The completed version is included in the repository and will not be referenced in this tutorial.
 - res/**
   - For resources and layout, the completed version are included in the repository and will not be referenced in this tutorial.

-## Import the library files
+## Import the classes

 *Java*
 {: .lang}